 Sometimes, it’s the simplest steps that can make all the difference in a recipe.
 If you follow these tips, you’ll be sure to get flawless frosting every time!

 - Don’t skip sifting your cocoa.
 Sifting the cocoa powder is an important step because it makes sure you get all the clumps out.
 The last thing you want when you are enjoying for favorite dessert is to bite into a lump of unseewetend cocoa powder!

 - Only use powdered sugar for frosting.
 Sometimes called confectioners sugar, powdered sugar is used in this recipe instead of regular sugar to give the frosting a smooth, silky texture.
 Regular sugar will not work.

 - When your frosting is ready, make sure it is at room temperature for decorating.
 The frosting will be too stiff if it’s too cold.
 And if you try to warm it in a microwave it will melt unevenly.

-- Use evaporated milk, instead of whole milk, so the frosting can be stored at room temperature instead of in the refridgerator.
+- Use evaporated milk, instead of whole milk.
+If you use evaporated milk the frosting can be stored at room temperature instead of in the fridge.

 You sure can!
 This frosting can be made up to four days in advance.
 Simply prepare it as directed and store it in an airtight container in the refrigerator.
 Before you want to use it, let it sit out on the counter for a bit to help bring it up to room temperature.
 When it is ready, fluff it up by stirring it with a fork or whisk and start frosting!